Revolt of the Admirals: Aircraft carriers

 The Navy had no theoretical framework with which to develop a post-war strategy.
-Between 1890 and 1945 its doctrine had been based on the teachings of Alfred Thayer Mahan, who stressed the importance of control of the sea in securing the lines of communication through which maritime commerce traveled and argued that the main objective of a Navy was the destruction of the enemy's battle fleet.
+Between 1890 and 1945 its doctrine had been based on the teachings of Alfred Thayer Mahan, who stressed the importance of control of the seas in securing the lines of communication through which maritime commerce traveled and argued that the main objective of a Navy was the destruction of the enemy's battle fleet.
 But the Soviet Union had only a small navy, and as a Eurasian power, it was not dependent on maritime trade, and thus was immune to the effects of a naval blockade.
 Being in third place for funding behind the Army and Air Force represented a major loss of status for the Navy, which had traditionally seen itself as the nation's first line of defense.
 The Navy's budget had exceeded the Army's for every year but one between 1922 and 1939.
 It enjoyed the support of President Franklin D. Roosevelt, and had its own secretary who reported directly to him.
 The Navy had cultivated political patronage in Congress by dispersing construction and maintenance of its vessels around the nation, and the House Committee on Naval Affairs and the Senate Committee on Naval Affairs had supported the acquisition of expensive capital ships and the development of naval aviation.

 The Navy had acquired its first aircraft carriers in 1922, when it commissioned a converted collier as the USS Langley.
 Carriers accompanied the fleet, and the aircraft had the roles of scouting, observation and attacking enemy vessels.
 Between 1910 and 1930, around twenty percent of all naval officers went into naval aviation.
 These included Forrest Sherman, Arthur Radford, Gerald F. Bogan and Daniel V. Gallery, all of whom rose to flag rank in the wartime Navy.
 Crucially, and in contrast to the Army, where corps loyalty was paramount, the Navy inculcated the attitude that every officer was a naval officer first and a specialist second.
-This was bolstered by a long-standing ethos of creating a "balanced fleet", in which all specialists played a part.
+This was bolstered by a long-standing ethos of creating a "balanced fleet", in which all of the Navy's specialists played a part.
 While some naval aviators became zealous advocates of naval air power, they expressed no desire to separate from the Navy.